jacksonh1/transcriptome_footprint_correlation/readme.md

-# This repo is not for sharing with others.
-I am just learning how to use Git/Github with ongoing work
+# This repo is not for others, I'm just learning how to use Git/Github using ongoing work

 ---